-There’s no doubt about it, the holidays are going to look a little different this year.
+Once again, the holidays are going to look a little different this year.

-This means that landlords and managers need proactively passing along key holiday safety information to keep your tenants and rentals safe this season.
+This means that landlords and managers need to be proactively passing along key holiday safety information to keep your tenants and rentals safe this season.
 After all, staying home for the holidays may mitigate the risk of COVID-19, but other safety concerns need to be addressed before anyone takes on traditional preparations.
 A tenant newsletter, a text message with a link to relevant information, or a reminder in your software’s tenant portal can be a quick and effective way to ensure your tenants stay safe during the holiday season.

 Kitchen Safety Tips to Prevent Kitchen Fires During the Holidays:

 The National Fire Protection Association states that 50 percent of house fires start in the kitchen.
 Thanksgiving is the peak day for home cooking fires, followed by Christmas Day, the day before Thanksgiving, Easter, and Christmas Eve.
 This year could prove especially volatile since inexperienced cooks may be tempted to take on the traditional Thanksgiving turkey.
 Landlords and property managers should be especially aware of how essential a brief reminder about kitchen safety can be for your tenants and your investment.

 Pass along these simple reminders to your tenants:

 - Test your smoke alarms before cooking to ensure they are working properly.